m3alamin/code-playground/NodeJs/playground/command-line-note-app/README.md

 ## Getting Started

-These instructions will lead to setup TeeTimes project.
+These instructions will lead to setup `Command line note app` project.

 ## Introduction ##